shokoofa-ghods/BookLibrary-system/README.md

 # BookLibrary-system
-using spring boot framework
+This project has been designed to implement the back-end system of a book library using technologies such as:
+-Spring Boot java framework
+-MVC architecture and modular-based applications -RESTful API
+-Spring Data JPA
+-PostgreSQL